0xff6a/Ruby-Katas/README.md

 Running:
 -------
+- Tests in spec directory
-- To run the tests $ rspec questions_spec.rb
+- To run the tests $ rspec from root